Photonsters/anycubic-photon-docs/FAQ.md

 ### My prints are not dimensionally accurate, sometimes slightly oversized by as much as 0.3mm?

+First, ensure that your exposure settings are optimal for the resin used.
+Underexposure causes thinner parts, while overexposure will swell.
 Many of the basic resins swell when printed.
 There could also be slight shrinkage.
-It all depends on the brand of resin and formulations that manufacturers use.
+It all depends on your settings and the brand of resin and formulations that manufacturers use.
 It usually isn't noticeable on organic prints.

 ### I make functional parts that must fit together in a precise way, how can I achieve that?
+- After testing your resin performance, you can make the adjustments for the model itself in software.
+This method is not advisable as it will differ if you share the model, or use a different resin as the compensation will then be off.
 - A quick and easy way is to adjust the LCD settings in most slicer programs.
 - Another option is to use the "horizontal size compensation" feature that some slicing software provides (if it doesn't, you can make a request to the developer to add it).
 - Or simply use resins that generally print true to size.
 Here is a [list of resins and how they fit.](https://docs.google.com/spreadsheets/d/1yDwszgncTyOxvyJho6y1kxLJquH2GsfL83KaFXT6068/edit#gid=0)